 Your adventurer ignores total drain equal to or less than their strength for each type.
 Once you have more dice of drain total than the strength you have dice of weakness equal to that amount.
 Here is how that works:

-- When the GM declares it works against your actions: Add weakness dice as a boost to the challenge of an action. - At your choice, or whenever you have 6d (highest of the three) or more weakness: Your adventurer is out of action for the scene.
-Gain 2 XP.
+• When the GM declares it works against your actions: Add weakness dice as a boost to the challenge of an action.

 Last update: 2020/04/02 08:48